gritzkoo/nodejs-health-checker-lw/README.md

 ## How to init

-First you `need` to write your own test as below:
+First, you `need` to write your test like below:
 >this example is using http check for API integrations.
 Remember that you can write using your own methods and patterns.
 You need only to return an instance of `nodejs-health-checker Check`.

 ```ts